Daxing International Airport – the Biggest Airport in the World

 The central heating that includes a waste heat recovery system is capable of supplying energy to approximately 232,257m2.

-Everything in Daxing International Airport, from the transfer desk to baggage claim and bathrooms, was clearly signed in English.
+Everything in Daxing International Airport, from the transfer desk to baggage claim and bathrooms, are clearly signed in English.
 Many of the signs further indicate walking distances, helping the passengers better budget their time.

 An Intelligent Terminal